 The Smithsonian’s National Museum of the American Indian will host its annual Native Art Market Saturday and Sunday, Dec.
-5–6, at its Washington, D.C., and New York City locations.
-Featuring the works of more than 35 Native artists at each venue, the two-day event includes traditional and contemporary jewelry, basketry, paintings, sculpture, beadwork, photography and fine apparel from across the hemisphere.
-The market, located in the Potomac Atrium at the museum’s Washington location, will be open 10 a.m. to 5:30 p.m. each day.
-The market at the New York location will be open 10 a.m. to 5 p.m. in the Diker Pavilion.
-Admission is free.
+2–3, at its Washington, D.C., and New York City locations.
+Featuring the works of nearly 40 Native artists at each venue, the two-day event includes traditional and contemporary jewelry, basketry, paintings, sculpture, beadwork, photography and fine apparel from across the hemisphere.

 At the museum’s George Gustav Heye Center in New York, a ticketed preview party held Friday, Dec.
-4, from 4 to 7:30 p.m. provides a first-look preview for guests of the Art Market.
-Ticketholders will have the opportunity to purchase works ahead of the main weekend event and will be treated to a cocktail reception and artist talk at 4 p.m., moderated by Lois Sherr Dubin, author of Glittering World: Navajo Jewelry of the Yazzie Family, the companion catalog to the exhibition of the same name.
-Tickets start at $45 and can be purchased online, by calling (212) 514-3750 or by emailing firstname.lastname@example.org.
+1, from 4:30 to 8 p.m. will provide a first-look preview for guests of the Art Market.
+Ticketholders will have the opportunity to purchase works ahead of the main weekend event and will be treated to a cocktail reception and artist talk at 4:30 p.m., “Tradition and Innovation in Native Art and Design,” moderated by Kathleen Ash-Milby (Diné), co-curator of the museum’s most recent exhibition “Transformer: Native Art in Light and Sound.”
+Tickets start at $50 ($40 for members) and can be purchased online, by calling (212) 514-3750 or by emailing firstname.lastname@example.org.

 The Washington museum will also host a members’ preview Friday, Dec.
-4, from 5:30 to 7:30 p.m.
-No tickets required.
+1, from 5:30 to 7:30 p.m.
+No tickets required; admission is free.

 About the National Museum of the American Indian